openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

-            - If the holder is being offered a new digital credential by an organization, the holder should be able to quickly and easily identify the organization and see that it is legitimate
+            - If the holder is being offered a new digital credential by an organization, the holder should be able to quickly and easily identify the organization and see that it is legitimate.

-            - When the holder is being asked to digitally sign a contract, the holder should be able to quickly identify the who the requester is and determine that they are legitimate
+            - When the holder is being asked to digitally sign a contract, the holder should be able to quickly identify the who the requester is and determine that they are legitimate.

-            - The holder should be able to proactively send a verification request to an organization (or another user) to determine that they are legitimate
+            - The holder should be able to proactively send a verification request to an organization (or another user) to determine that they are legitimate.

         1. The holder should be able to see several levels of detail about the counterparty.
 For example:

-            - Visual confirmation (green tick style) that the counterparty has been verified by an authority
+            - Visual confirmation (green tick style) that the counterparty has been verified by an authority.

-            - Detail about the counterparty’s identity, for example legal identifier, company name, registered address, incorporation number
+            - Detail about the counterparty's identity, for example legal identifier, company name, registered address, incorporation number.

-            - Detail about a verification that has taken place e.g. digital signature matches, vouching organization process, Legal Entity Identifier details, legal and regulatory obligations the counterparty may have regarding revealing the shared information
+            - Detail about a verification that has taken place e.g. digital signature matches, vouching organization process, Legal Entity Identifier details, legal and regulatory obligations the counterparty may have regarding revealing the shared information.

         1. The holder should be able to quickly and easily determine that the counterparty is allowed to ask what they are asking, and if it is a reasonable request such as:

             - Certain regulations may impose limitations on data sharing transactions, dictating who can request specific information.
-This information should be conveyed to the user
+This information should be conveyed to the user.

             - The digital wallet should have the capability to automatically dismiss requests that are not permitted.
-The digital wallet should incorporate a rules engine, or something similar, to ascertain whether a particular request from a specific issuer is not allowed in one jurisdiction but is permissible in another
+The digital wallet should incorporate a rules engine, or something similar, to ascertain whether a particular request from a specific issuer is not allowed in one jurisdiction but is permissible in another.

-            - The digital wallet should confirm the legitimacy of an issuer and their authorization to issue the proposed type of credential and provide appropriate evidence to the holder
+            - The digital wallet should confirm the legitimacy of an issuer and their authorization to issue the proposed type of credential and provide appropriate evidence to the holder.

-1. Audit: Digital wallets have a strong connection with Privacy and Legislative Compliance issues.
+1. **Audit**: Digital wallets have a strong connection with Privacy and Legislative Compliance issues.
 There can be conflicts between audit and privacy requirements.
-It’s crucial to carefully design a digital wallet that can effectively strike a balance between user privacy and regulatory Considerations
+It's crucial to carefully design a digital wallet that can effectively strike a balance between user privacy and regulatory Considerations
    include:

-    1. User Audit: Holders of a digital wallet should be able to view all their transactions, use them as evidence of activities such as proof of purchase, and can erase their transaction history
+    1. **User Audit**: Holders of a digital wallet should be able to view all their transactions, use them as evidence of activities such as proof of purchase, and can erase their transaction history.

-    1. Legal Audit:
+    1. **Legal Audit**:

-        1. The digital wallet may need to provide an activity log for one or more actions under legal authority
+        1. The digital wallet may need to provide an activity log for one or more actions under legal authority.

         1. Digital wallets, like any other technology, are subject to local laws and regulations.
-In certain specific circumstances, such as a criminal investigation, legal authorities may have the right to examine the content and transaction history of a holder’s digital wallet.
-This would be similar to how they can execute a search warrant to inspect the contents of a person’s physical property, like a filing cabinet.
+In certain specific circumstances, such as a criminal investigation, legal authorities may have the right to examine the content and transaction history of a holder's digital wallet.
+This would be similar to how they can execute a search warrant to inspect the contents of a person's physical property, like a filing cabinet.
 However, the specifics can vary based on the jurisdiction and the privacy policies of the digital wallet provider.
-It’s important for holders to understand the terms of service and privacy policies associated with their digital wallet
+It's important for holders to understand the terms of service and privacy policies associated with their digital wallet.

-1. Accountability: Accountability: Digital wallets facilitate access to services from various entities, and there should be mechanisms to hold the responsible parties accountable.
+1. **Accountability**: Digital wallets facilitate access to services from various entities, and there should be mechanisms to hold the responsible parties accountable.
 Like most categories of Safe Digital Wallets, the prerequisites for accountability can be bifurcated into:

-    1. Technical strategies, which involve the use of hardware, software, and protocols
+    1. **Technical strategies**, which involve the use of hardware, software, and protocols.

-    1. Governance strategies, which necessitate human intervention in adherence to established laws, regulations, policies, rules, or even through reputation systems
+    1. **Governance strategies**, which necessitate human intervention in adherence to established laws, regulations, policies, rules, or even through reputation systems.

 [^1]: <https://digital-strategy.ec.europa.eu/en/policies/eudi-wallet-toolbox>